2026 Japanese general election: Resignation of Shigeru Ishiba

-Ishiba resigns, election of Sanae Takaichi as LDP leader

-On 7 September, Shigeru Ishiba announced that he would resign as President of the Liberal Democratic Party of Japan.
+On 7 September, Ishiba announced that he would resign as president of the Liberal Democratic Party of Japan.
 Ishiba stated he sought to claim "responsibility" as party leader for losses in recent elections, and to avoid dividing the party.
 Ishiba's announcement effectively cancelled the emergency election process entirely.
-He instead instructed Moriyama, whose resignation had not been accepted by Ishiba, to begin the process to hold an extraordinary presidential election.
-Ishiba said he determined now was the "appropriate time" to step aside, after a written version of the Japan–U.S. tariff agreement had been finalized.
+He instead instructed LDP Secretary-General Hiroshi Moriyama, whose resignation had not been accepted by Ishiba, to begin the process to hold an extraordinary presidential election.
+Ishiba said he determined that now was the "appropriate time" to step aside, after a written version of the Japan–U.S. tariff agreement had been finalized.
 Ishiba promised to continue serving as Prime Minister until a new leader was elected, and did not endorse a candidate in the subsequent election.
 His tenure lasted about one year.

-In the LDP leadership election on 5 October, Sanae Takaichi was elected as LDP's first woman president.
+In the 2025 LDP leadership election on 5 October, Takaichi was elected as the LDP's first female president.
 In her first acts as party president, Takaichi appointed Tarō Asō as vice president and Shun'ichi Suzuki as secretary-general of the LDP.

-Collapse of LDP-Komeito coalition, new LDP government with Ishin support
+Premiership of Sanae Takaichi

-On 10 October, Komeito chief representative Tetsuo Saito announced that it would leave the ruling coalition, over disagreements with Takaichi's leadership and the party's handling of the slush fund scandal, ending 26 years of the LDP-Komeito coalition.
+On 10 October, Komeito chief representative Tetsuo Saito announced that it would leave the ruling coalition, over disagreements with Takaichi's leadership and the party's handling of the 2023–2024 Japanese slush fund scandal, ending 26 years of the LDP–Komeito coalition.
 Following this, the vote to confirm Takaichi as prime minister was delayed to 20 October.

-On 20 October, Takaichi and Ishin leader Hirofumi Yoshimura agreed to sign a confidence and supply agreement.
-Takaichi was elected prime minister by the Diet on 21 October, with the support of Ishin and independents.
+On 20 October, Takaichi and the Japan Innovation Party (Ishin) leader Hirofumi Yoshimura agreed to sign a coalition agreement.
+Takaichi was elected prime minister by the Diet on 21 October, with the support of Ishin and independents, and the right-wing conservative coalition was formed.

+Early election call

+On 13 January 2026, it emerged that Takaichi had communicated her intention to dissolve the House of Representatives, when it re-convened on 23 January to senior LDP officials.
+Subsequently, the LDP instructed its prefectural chapters to register general election candidates by 19 January.
+Japanese national broadcaster NHK reported that the Ministry of Internal Affairs and Communications had instructed prefectural election boards to prepare for a general election.
+In response to an apparently leaked LDP projection of the results of an election, LDP officials said that "260 seats seems like too much in reality", and that "within the party, it's assumed that at least a simple majority of 233 seats will be won".
+On 19 January, Takaichi officially announced her intention to dissolve the House of Representatives on 23 January at a press conference.
+Campaigning would begin on 27 January, with election day beginning after polls opened on 8 February.
+It was the shortest election campaign in Japan's postwar history.